-Jerusalem cancels vote on settlement construction
+Israel backs away from Jerusalem settlement vote

 Such a resolution would issue parameters for some of the most sensitive issues in the Israeli-Palestinian conflict, including borders, the status of Jerusalem as a contested capital, Palestinian refugees, and a time limit for negotiations.

-An international peace conference in Paris scheduled for January 15 could be the forum for discussing such a resolution.
-That would give the international community time to introduce the resolution at the United Nations Security Council before the end of President Barack Obama's time in office.
+The international peace conference scheduled for January 15 in Paris could be the forum for discussing such a resolution.
+That would give the international community time to introduce the resolution at the UN Security Council before the end of Obama's time in office.

 Israel has vowed not to attend the conference.
 The Palestinians say they will attend.